cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

     ![openterminal](./assets/35_openterminal.jpg "openterminal")

 2. First login to your azure account using the below command.
-Then open [Azure](https://microsoft.com/devicelogin) and enter the code to authenticate

     ```cmd
     az login